Skip to content

 76.223.126.88 rockylinux.org

-To take the /etc/hosts file into account, the NSSwitch name service must be queried, which will take care of any DNS resolution.
+For proper /etc/hosts file resolution, query the NSSwitch name service which handles DNS resolution.

 Tip